validator/validator/README.md

     reported (so that warnings and info messages are not reported).

     default: [unset; all message reported, including warnings & info messages]

+#### --exit-zero-always

+    Makes the checker exit zero even if errors are reported for any documents.

+    default: [unset; checker exits 1 if errors are reported for any documents]

 #### --format _format_